mongodb/docs/source/administration/replica-sets.rst

 existing :term:`replica set`.
 The data directory for the new member can either:

 - have no data.
-In this case, all data must be copied as part of the replication process before the member can exit ":term:`recovering`" status, and become a :term:`secondary` member.
+In this case, you must copy all data as part of the replication process before the member can exit ":term:`recovering`" status, and become a :term:`secondary` member.